client guide to VAAP

 We are a small, volunteer-led organization managing a high volume of requests for legal help.
 Most people wait several weeks to hear a response from us regarding their request for legal help.
 While you wait to hear from us, make sure to attend any and all immigration appointments or court dates the government has scheduled for you.
 Missing an immigration appointment or court date can cause the government to close or deny your application or order you removed from the United States.

 Additionally, if you intend to apply for asylum, the law requires you to submit your application to the government within one year of arriving in the United States in most cases.
 Do not miss this deadline while you are waiting to hear a response from us.
-For guidance on how to file your own application, we recommend the self-help information published by the Immigrant Legal Advocacy Project (ILAP).
+For guidance on how to file your own application, review our resource library.

 -